The Royal Victoria Hotel

-The Royal Victoria Hotel is a former hotel situated in Newport, Shropshire.
-It dates back to 1830 and gains its name from Queen Victoria, who as Princess Victoria of Kent visited the hotel in 1832 and who gifted the hotel with a pair of tortoise shells to commemorate the visit.
-The building has been extended over time and operated as a hotel, bar and restaurant before it finally closed in 2015.
+The Royal Victoria Hotel is a former hotel situated in Newport, Shropshire, England.
+It dates back to 1830 and gains its name from Queen Victoria, who visited the hotel in 1832 as Princess Victoria of Kent.
+It is a Grade II listed building.
+The building has been extended over time and operated as a hotel and wedding and meeting venue before closing in 2015.
+The owner has sought to convert it to flats.